Tennessee State Route 16: Franklin County

-SR 16 begins at the Alabama State Line in Franklin County, on top of a very tall ridge, where it continues as State Route 79, several miles north of Scottsboro, AL. It continues north as a very curvy 2-lane highway before exiting the mountains and lowering down into some farmland.
+SR 16 begins at the Alabama state line in Franklin County, on top of a very tall ridge, where it continues as State Route 79, several miles north of Scottsboro, Alabama.
+It continues north as a very curvy 2-lane highway before exiting the mountains and lowering down into some farmland.
 It then goes north to enter Winchester at an interchange with US 64 and SR 15, a 4-lane bypass of Winchester, before turning east and entering downtown.
 In downtown, it comes to an intersection with US 41A, SR 50, and SR 130.
 SR 16 continues east and becomes the unsigned companion route of US 41A, while also being concurrent with SR 50.
 US 41A/SR 16 then turn north at an intersection where SR 50 separates and continues east into Decherd.
 They then have an intersection with SR 127 before leaving Winchester.
-They then go north as a 2-lane highway through flat farmland before crossing the Elk River and going through Estill Springs, where it has an intersection with SR 279 and passes by the Arnold Air Force Base and the Woods Reservoir before crossing the Coffee County line and entering Tullahoma.
+They then go north as a 2-lane highway through flat farmland before crossing the Elk River and going through Estill Springs, where it has an intersection with SR&nbps;279 and passes by the Arnold Air Force Base and the Woods Reservoir before crossing the Coffee County line and entering Tullahoma.